albertllousas/table-reservation-microservice/readme.md

 ### Table Aggregate

-To ensure the integrity annd consistency of the different invariants, the aggregate will be a table restaurant, partitioned by day.
+To ensure the integrity annd consistency of the different invariants, the aggregate will be a table of a restaurant, partitioned by day.

 <p align="center">
   <img width="70%" src="./img/agg.png">